Encoding Vs. Encryption: Explaining the Difference

 What is Encryption?

 What makes the Internet a safe and secure place for the end-users is ‘encryption.’
-It is a process of converting a piece of data or information that is unreadable and literally impossible to decode for any cybercriminal or hacker.
+It is a process of converting a piece of data or information that is unreadable and impossible for any cybercriminal or hacker to decode.
 But why is this process secure?

 – Symmetric Key Encryption